 • The nature of the rash.

-• Localization of the rash is also important.
+• The location of the rash is also important.

 • Photosensitivity.

-As a rule, the rash is not an underlying disease, but is a symptom of a disease.
-She acts as a sign that a malfunction has occurred in the body.
-To establish the cause of this manifestation, the doctor prescribes tests.
+As a rule, a rash is not the underlying disease, but is a symptom of some disease.
+It is a sign that a malfunction has occurred in the body.
+To determine the cause of this manifestation, the doctor prescribes tests.
 First of all, a blood and urine test.
-It is also possible to analyze the secretion of abscesses.
+It is also possible to analyze the secretion of ulcers.
 After examination and analysis, the doctor prescribes treatment.
-What could be the reasons that the child has a rash on the legs and arms?
+What could be the reasons why a child has a rash on his legs and arms?

 Sources of the problem

-For a child's body, a rash is a very important symptom of the manifestation of certain diseases, therefore, it is important to consult a doctor.
-The reasons may be as follows:
+For a child’s body, a rash is a very important symptom of certain diseases, so consulting a doctor is important.
+The reasons for this may be the following:

-If the rash accompanies an infectious disease, the body temperature will certainly rise.
-There are other signs, these can be:
+If the rash accompanies an infectious disease, the body temperature will certainly increase.
+There are other signs, these could be:

 • Cough.